bberak/noc/chapter-04/advanced-particles/README.md

 ## Setting Up Dependencies

 - Go to the basic-particles project (a sibling to this project) and run 'lein install'.
 This will create a .jar file and store it in your local repository (mine is located at ~/.m2)
+- Go to the basic-ces project (root of this repo) and run 'lein install'.
+This will create a .jar file and store it in your local repository (mine is located at ~/.m2)
 - Now you can go to the root of this project and start 'lein run'

 ### Additional Info